What you can do with Grafana

 https://mcp.mcpbundles.com/bundle/grafana

-Ready to chat with Grafana?
+Ready to use Grafana?

 Grafana MCP Server & Skill — 39 Tools